Best Things to Do in Oklahoma City, Oklahoma

 Spread across an area of 3,482 acres, Beavers Bend State Park allows you to pitch a tent at any of the 50 tent camping sites.
 The Oklahoma state park is dog-friendly, too, letting owners bring their pets to stay alongside them in one of the park’s cabins.

-Even if you aren’t interested in staying the night, you can ride down the winding roads while witnessing the lush greenery of the pine forest and hardwood trees.
+Even if you aren’t interested in staying the night, one of the most popular Oklahoma City day trips is to ride down the winding roads while witnessing the lush greenery of the pine forest and hardwood trees.

-Beavers Bend State Park also offers numerous fun outdoor activities, including boating, kayaking, scuba diving, canoeing, and even horseback riding.
+Beavers Bend State Park also offers fun outdoor activities, including boating, kayaking, scuba diving, canoeing, and horseback riding.

 Science Museum Oklahoma

 Ready to learn about the mystery of stars and beyond?
-Stop at the Science Museum Oklahoma and dig into the cosmos with its fun & exciting interactive exhibits.
+Stop at the Science Museum Oklahoma and dig into the cosmos with its fun and exciting interactive exhibits.

 Science Museum Oklahoma

-On your trip to Science Museum Oklahoma, bring the kids to the Curiocity, the museum’s fun center, where they’ll discover various fun activities.
-Explore exhibits, like Brainiact, Pi Shop, Tinker Works, Wunderground, and Spark Park, before moving on to the Kirkpatrick Planetarium, where you’ll savor the immersive experience of shows like Journey Through the Cosmos or Secret Lives of Stars.
+On your trip to Science Museum Oklahoma, bring the kids to Curiosity, the museum’s fun center, where they’ll discover various fun activities.
+Explore exhibits like Brainiact, Pi Shop, Tinker Works, Wunderground, and Spark Park before moving on to the Kirkpatrick Planetarium, where you’ll savor the immersive experience of shows like Journey Through the Cosmos or Secret Lives of Stars.

 Got some more time?
 Enhance the experience with live shows like Forces and Fire or Scientist’s Choice at Science Live.